 3.1 North America, forests with giant conifers

-The sZB V(w) with winter rainfall extends in North America from northern California to southern Canada in the coastal zone (► Fig. G-17, Vancouver).
-It is the zone of Sequoia sempervirens forests, followed further north by forests of Tsuga heterophylla, Thuja plicata, and Pseudotsuga menziesii (◘ Fig. H-4).
+The sZB V(w) with winter rain extends in N America from N California to S Canada in the coastal zone (► Fig. G-17, Vancouver).
+It is the zone of Sequoia sempervirens forests, followed further N by forests of Tsuga heterophylla, Thuja plicata, and Pseudotsuga menziesii (◘ Fig. H-4).
 Prunus laurocerasus and Rhododendron ponticum, but also Araucaria excelsa, thrive luxuriantly in the gardens here - a sign of the mild winters.
-Further north, temperatures slowly drop.
+Further N, temperatures slowly drop.
 The climate becomes increasingly humid, with little diurnal or annual variation in temperature.
 The maritime-toned and frost-sensitive Sitka spruce (Picea sitchensis) comes to dominate.
 In this meridional zone, which extends into the subarctic on Alaska, sections corresponding to ZB VI or ZB VIII can hardly be identified.
 It is an extremely humid oceanic ecotone in which no agriculture can be practiced, which is therefore sparsely populated.

 Within the framework of the International Biological Programme (IBP), probably the most productive coniferous forests in the world, especially Douglas-fir (Pseudotsuga) ecosystems, were studied here.
-An anthology (Edmonds 1982) contains the results of the work from 1971 to 1978 in eleven articles.
+Edmonds (1982) contains the results of the work from 1971 to 1978 in eleven articles.
 Klötzli (1987) has given an overview of the distribution of evergreen forests.

 In the western USA, in Oregon and Washington, these are humid, less frost-resistant coniferous forests, which have reached stand heights of over 100 m.
-The relict species Sequoia sempervirens (◘ Fig. H-5), which occurs partly mixed with Abies grandis, Pseudotsuga menziesii, or is replaced to the north by Tsuga heterophylla and Thuja plicata, forms an upper canopy.
-Many hardwoods are represented in the lower tree layer (Acer macrophyllum, Alnus rubra, etc.).
+The relict species Sequoia sempervirens (◘ Fig. H-5), which occurs partly mixed with Abies grandis, Pseudotsuga menziesii, or is replaced to the N by Tsuga heterophylla and Thuja plicata, forms an upper canopy.
+Many deciduous tree species are represented in the lower tree layer (Acer macrophyllum, Alnus rubra, etc.).
 Many of the trees are richly covered with epiphytic ferns, mosses and lichens.
 These conifer forests of the warm-temperate zone, which are photosynthetically active almost all year round, must be regarded as relict forests of Tertiary origin.
-They were apparently little affected by the ice ages due to the north-south running mountains.
-Further south, larger refugial areas for vegetation were preserved during the ice age, so that, in contrast to the west-eastern mountain barriers in Europe, northward dispersal could take place rapidly.
+They were apparently little affected by the ice ages due to the N-S running mountains.
+Further S, larger refugial areas for vegetation were preserved during the ice age, so that, in contrast to the W-E mountain barriers in Europe, northward dispersal could take place rapidly.

-◘ Fig. H-4 Oceanic coniferous forest of the humid and mild western continents with Pseudotsuga menziesii (Olympic National Park, USA) (photos: Barthlott).
+◘ Fig. H-4 Oceanic coniferous forest of the humid and mild western side with Pseudotsuga menziesii (Olympic National Park, USA) (photos: Barthlott).

 ◘ Fig. H-5 The Sequoiadendron giganteum forests, along with the redwood forests (Sequoia sempervirens) as Tertiary relicts, are famous and enormous forests of the temperate zones of the earth.
-The height of the sequoia trees exceeds with >100 m the highest rainforest trees on earth (Photo: M. Neumann).
+The height of the sequoia trees exceeds with >100 m the highest rainforest trees on earth (photo: M. Neumann).

-3.2 Valdivian rainforest in southern Chile
+3.2 Valdivian rainforest in Southern Chile

 In southern Chile, quite analogous conditions prevail.
 The sZB with winter rains, but without summer drought, corresponds to the likewise very lush Valdivian evergreen rainforest.
 The climate is permanently humid with high annual precipitation (◘ Fig. H-6).